tailscale/tailscale/api.md

 ### **Auth key**

 Pre-authentication keys ("auth keys” for short) let you register new nodes without needing to sign in via a web browser.
 Use them to add devices to your tailnet.
 Auth keys are used for _initial registration_ of a new device to your tailnet (after a device has joined the tailnet, there are additional keys used for subsequent authentication; these include the node key and the machine key).
 When you generate a new auth key, you can specify that the key should automatically authorize devices for which the auth key is used.
 Auth keys expire after 90 days max.
 Recently expired and revoked keys are shown on the [**Keys**](https://login.tailscale.com/admin/settings/keys) page of the admin console.
-Learn more [here](https://tailscale.com/kb/1085/auth-keys/).
+Learn more about [auth keys](https://tailscale.com/kb/1085/).

 - **Prefix:** `tskey-auth...`